ethereum/execution-apis/src/engine/prague.md

 - `blobGasUsed`: `QUANTITY`, 64 Bits
 - `excessBlobGas`: `QUANTITY`, 64 Bits
 - `depositRequests`: `Array of DepositRequestV1` - Array of deposits, each object is an `OBJECT` containing the fields of a `DepositRequestV1` structure.
-- `withdrawalRequests`: `Array of WithdrawalRequestV1` - Array of exits, each object is an `OBJECT` containing the fields of a `WithdrawalRequestV1` structure.
+- `withdrawalRequests`: `Array of WithdrawalRequestV1` - Array of withdrawal requests, each object is an `OBJECT` containing the fields of a `WithdrawalRequestV1` structure.

 ## Methods